richardelms/spil_event_unity_plugin/README.md

 Spil.ShowRewardedVideo();

-Then, if the video is completed, the SDK will send back a message to the Spil.cs script triggering the OnReward delegate Event, passing it a JSON string containing the reward data.
-Extend this event and reward the player.
+Then, if the video is completed, the SDK will send back a message to the Spil.cs script triggering the OnReward delegate Event, passing it a RewardData Object.

+For example, in the game Pixel Wizard, reward data is handled like so:

+void OnReward(RewardData rewardData){
+		PixelData.coins += rewardData.reward;
+		PixelData.Save ();
+	}

 <strong>Open and Close events</strong>